AtharvaBhorpe/teleop_twist_keyboard_rust/README.md

 > Note:
-> 1. This package does not implement ament/colcon/Cmake.
+> 1. This package implements ament/colcon/Cmake.
 > 2. The code is synchronous.

-As this package is implemented using [r2r](https://github.com/sequenceplanner/r2r), the standard ROS practice of creating a workspace is not needed (although can be implemented).
+As this package is implemented using [rclrust](https://github.com/ros2-rust/ros2_rust) client library, the standard ROS practice of creating a workspace is followed.

-Clone this repository, then run `cargo run` in the *teleop_twist_keyboard_rust* folder, and ***voilà***!
+1. Visit the [rclrust repo](https://github.com/ros2-rust/ros2_rust) to understand the installation process of rclrust.
+2. Clone this repository branch in the ***src*** folder of your ROS 2 workspace.
+3. Run `colcon build` in your ROS 2 workspace directory, and ***voilà***!

 ## Prerequisites
-Install the following if the `cargo run` fails.
+Install the following if the `cargo run` or `colcon build` fails.
 ```bash

 sudo apt-get update